Small-d MSR Codes with Optimal Access, Optimal Sub-Packetization and Linear Field Size: Introduction

+Several constructions of an MSR code can be found in the literature.
+In addition, there are constructions of systematic MDS codes in the literature where it is only the systematic nodes that can be recovered with minimal repair bandwidth, i.e., repaired by downloading $\frac{d\alpha}{d-k+1}$ symbols.
+We will refer to this latter class of codes as systematic MSR codes.
+A detailed survey on MSR code constructions and sub-packetization level bounds can be found in \cite{BalNikVaj}.
+The product matrix construction in \cite{RasShaKum_pm} for any $2k-2 \le d \le n-1$ is one of the earliest constructions of an MSR code.
+These codes have smallest possible sub-packetization level possible of an MSR code, since $\beta=1$ in the product matrix construciton of an MSR code.
+However, and possibly as a consequence of this, the rate of a product-matrix MSR code is bounded above by the quantity $\frac{1}{2}+\frac{1}{2n}$.

-There are several known MSR constructions.
-The product matrix construction in \cite{RasShaKum_pm} for any $2k-2 \le d \le n-1$ is one of the first.
-In \cite{PapDimCad}, the authors provide a high-rate MSR construction using Hadamard designs for any $(n,k=n-2,d=n-1)$ parameters.
-In \cite{TamWanBru}, high-rate systematic node repair MSR codes called Zigzag codes were constructed for $d=n-1$.
-These codes however had large field size and sub-packetization that is exponential in in $k$.
-This construction was extended in \cite{WanTamBru_allerton} to enable the repair of parity nodes.
+In \cite{PapDimCad}, the authors provide a construction for a high-rate MSR code that makes use of Hadamard designs for any $(n, k, d)$ parameter set of the form $(n,k=n-2,d=n-1)$ with sub-packetization level $\alpha = 2^{k+1}$.
+In \cite{TamWanBru}, high-rate systematic MSR codes termed as Zigzag codes were constructed for $d=n-1$.
+These codes however have large field size and sub-packetization level that is exponential in the parameter $k$.
+This construction was subsequently extended in \cite{WanTamBru_allerton} to enable the repair of parity nodes.
 The existence of MSR codes for any value of $(n,k,d)$ as $\alpha$ tends to infinity is shown in \cite{CadJafMalRamSuh}.
-In \cite{TamWanBru_access} \cite{GopTamCal} lower bounds for sub-packetization($\alpha$) were presented.
-In \cite{TamWanBru} a lower bound $\alpha \ge r^{\frac{k}{r}}$ for the special case of an optimal-access MSR code was provided.
-This bound was recently improved by Balaji et al. in \cite{BalKum} to $q^{\frac{n}{q}}$.
-The latter results proves sub-packetization-optimality of the explicit codes provided in \cite{YeBar_2}, \cite{SasVajKum_arxiv}, \cite{LiTangTian} for $d=n-1$ and the non-explicit code in \cite{RawKoyVis_msr} for $d < n-1$.

-Though the literature contains prior optimal access constructions for $d < n-1$, the resultant codes were either non-explicit \cite{RawKoyVis_msr}, or else have large sub-packetization \cite{YeBar_1}, or are of high field size \cite{GopFazVar}.
-In the present paper, we present optimal-access MSR codes that have optimal sub-packetization for any $(n,k,d=k+1, k+2, k+3)$ and which can be constructed using a field of size $Q = O(n)$.